omarkohl/rationality-freiburg.de/website/content/events/2024-12-20-secular-rituals/_index.md

 ## What will we do?

 We will reflect on and discuss secular rituals.
 Do humans need rituals?
 Is it possible to have non-religious rituals?
-Are their risks associated with it?
+Are there risks associated with it?
 To direct our discussion please read the texts above since they will be the framing.
 People who were unable to read the texts beforehand will read one of them during the meetup and only then join the discussion.